OrdnanceSurvey/Strategi-stylesheets/ESRI Shapefile stylesheets/QGIS stylesheets (QML)/Full Colour style/README.md

 **4.**  Load your Strategi data into QGIS and it should appear pre-styled

-*Aternatively you can load each style individually through the 'Layer Properties' window within QGIS*
+*Alternatively you can load each style individually through the 'Layer Properties' window within QGIS*

 **5.**  Although every feature is styled, for use as a contextual map we recommend the following layer order and visibility: